MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 and
 [incomingContext](/graph/api/resources/incomingcontext).

-The exact implementation of the recorder service will vary by partner but must be designed to support multiple recorders in order to achieve high availability and geographical distribution of deployment to reduce latency from Teams to the recorder.
-In addition, it is expected that Recorders themselves be designed with resiliency and redundancy in mind.
+The exact implementation of the recorder service varies by partner but must be designed to support multiple recorders in order to achieve high availability and geographical distribution of deployment to reduce latency from Teams to the recorder.
+In addition, it's expected that Recorders themselves be designed with resiliency and redundancy in mind.

 Partners must confirm the minimum required release version of the